steakknife/rails_plus_hacks_and_threads/README.markdown

 Instead, per-view assets are loaded after corresponding application.js and application.css

-This is more efficient to first page load since assets only the minimal assets are loaded.
+This is more efficient to first page load as only the minimal assets are loaded.

 ## Easy setup